 Look for a stroller that lets you push without shortening your step: an adjustable handlebar or a taller fixed handle will make a big difference.
 Prioritize larger wheels and good suspension so you can keep a natural rhythm on sidewalks or light trails, and check that the frame and wheelbase feel balanced when you walk at your usual pace.

-Try pushing the stroller with a child (or weight) in the seat before you buy, and remember there’s a trade-off: performance joggers give the best stride comfort but are bulkier than compact travel strollers.
+Also pay attention to rear-wheel kick clearance.
+If your feet hit the axle or basket while walking, the stroller may feel tiring even if the seat and canopy are excellent.
+Try pushing the stroller with a child or weight in the seat before you buy, and remember there’s a trade-off: performance joggers give the best stride comfort but are bulkier than compact travel strollers.

 Can These Strollers Handle Jogging Or Mixed Terrain?